 Is it possible to grant all users access to a protected PDF document or a publication in one go?

-Through the batch change facility you can grant access to ALL users to a publication or document in a single mouse click.
+Through the batch change facility, you can grant ALL users access to a publication or document in a single mouse click.
 You do not have to select individual users to do this.